essenced83/essenced83/README.md

   - [cyber-lab-journal](https://github.com/essenced83/cyber-lab-journal)

 <h2>⚒️ Current Day-to-Day </h2>
-- 🌱 I’m currently learning how to utilize Burp Suite to test against Web Application Vulnerabilites
+- 🌱 Learning how to utilize Burp Suite to test against Web Application Vulnerabilites
+- 🌱 Actively learning about Packet Tracer and how to create network topologies that make sense in an enterprise environment
+- 🌱 TryHackMe labs to solidify Penetration Testing Methodologies.

 <h2>📜 Certifications </h2>